 Edmonstone charged Darwin one guinea for an hour every day for two months.
 As well as the time spent on instruction, the two must have conversed on the natural history Edmonstone knew first-hand from South America.

-Thanks to Edmonstone's teachings, Darwin's preservation skills were put to great use during his voyage on the Beagle (1831-1836).
+Thanks to Edmonstone’s teachings, Darwin’s preservation skills were put to great use during his voyage on HMS Beagle, from 1831 to 1836.
 Of the many specimens Darwin collected, almost 500 were bird skins.
-The Museum holds nearly 200 of these.
+We hold nearly 200 of these.

 We can’t be sure that Darwin himself prepared all the bird skins, since specimen preparation was something that was carried out collectively on the Beagle.
 However, the skills that Darwin learnt from Edmonstone would have been passed down to his assistants.

 There are scant details of Edmonstone’s later life.
 We know he was still living in Edinburgh in 1833 and had moved to 6 South St David Street.
 However, it is not currently known where he was laid to rest after his death.